DrJupiter/ML-OPS-FINAL-24/reports/README.md

 <!-- Describe why we log the training loss -->
 <!-- It starts slightly above 2 and goes down to 0.0067, meaning that the loss got almost 300 times better. -->

-To validate the model is improving, we look at the validation loss over time:
+To validate that the model is improving, we look at the validation loss over time:
 ![validationloss](figures/validation_loss.png)
 We also see that the loss decreases over time.
 This also suggests that the model is improving.
-The reason for including validation loss, is because it is more accurate than training loss.
+We include validation loss because it is more accurate than training loss.
 The main downside is that it takes more computational time to compute it compared to training loss.
 Therefore it is not evaluated as often.
-Additionally, validation loss can in combination with training loss be used to evaluate if the model as overfit to the data.
+Additionally, validation loss can in combination with training loss be used to evaluate if the model is overfit to the data.
 <!-- The model falls from 0.099 to 0.055, thus the validation loss is about half the original. -->
 <!-- Explain why we log the validation loss-->